Seconds pendulum: Usage in metrology

+In 1673 Huygens, having already developed a clock based on the pendulum, proposed to use the length of the pendulum arm for an international unit of length.

 The length of a seconds pendulum was determined (in toises) by Marin Mersenne in 1644.
 In 1660, the Royal Society proposed that it be the standard unit of length.
 In 1671 Jean Picard measured this length at the Paris observatory.
 He found the value of 440.5 lignes of the Toise of Châtelet which had been recently renewed.
 He proposed a universal toise (French: Toise universelle) which was twice the length of the seconds pendulum.
 However, it was soon discovered that the length of a seconds pendulum varies from place to place: French astronomer Jean Richer had measured the 0.3% difference in length between Cayenne (in what is now French Guiana) and Paris.